evolucionario/BigBirdTree/README.md

 ## Importing trees into R

-This code shows an example of how to directly import a tree into R:
+How to import the tree directly into R:

 ```
 library(ape)